 The current stance by the FDA is that DCM is a complex and scientific issue that may involve multiple factors.
 Those multiple factors discussed have included genetic predisposition, diet adequacy of essential nutrients, and synthesis of nutrients by the dog’s body.
 According to their latest update, the FDA stated that, “It’s important to note that the reports include dogs that have eaten grain-free and grain containing foods, and also include vegetarian or vegan formulations.
 They also include all forms of diets: kibble, canned, raw and home-cooked.
 This is why we do not think these cases can be explained simply by whether or not they contain grains, or by brand or manufacturer.”* 2/19/19

 Additionally, the FDA is not advising dietary changes based solely on the information gathered so far.
 Industry experts have stated that the true cause of the increase in DCM in dogs may take years to uncover.
-While we continue to be confident in our grain-free diets, Stella & Chewy’s is exploring a limited offering of best-in-class, wholesome, grain-inclusive diets.
+While we continue to be confident in our grain-free diets, Stella & Chewy’s has just introduced a limited offering of best-in-class, wholesome, grain-inclusive kibble.
 We do believe it is our responsibility to hear and consider our community’s needs and provide an array of solutions that best meet the needs of our consumers.